loretog/NICP/README.md

 # NICP

-Loreto Gabawa Jr for the codes
+Loreto Gabawa Jr. for the codes

 Reynaldo Ilangos for the ID design